smartdevcode/awesome-django/README.md

 - [impostor](https://github.com/avallbona/Impostor) - Impostor is a Django application which allows staff members to login as a different user by using their own username and password.
 - [django-admin-env-notice](https://github.com/dizballanze/django-admin-env-notice) - Visually distinguish environments in Django Admin, for example: `development`, `staging`, `production`.
 - [django-admin-interface](https://github.com/fabiocaccamo/django-admin-interface) - Customize Admin by the admin itself(color, header. title,logo) and  popup windows replaced by modals.
+- [django-related-admin](https://github.com/PetrDlouhy/django-related-admin) - A helper library that allows you to write list_displays accross foreign key relationships.

 ### APIs
 <!--lint disable double-link-->